manuelCarlos/RateLimiters/README.md

 ### This package contains two user-facing modules:

-  - `Throttler` - is a Swift actor that allows the clients to submit work that will only be executed at most once during a given window of time.
+  - `Throttler` - an actor that allows submitting work that will only be executed at most once during a given window of time.

-  - `Debouncer` - is a Swift actor that allows clients to submit work that will only be executed if/when no submissions are done during a specified time interval.
+  - `Debouncer` - an actor that allows submitting work that will only be executed if/when no submissions are done during a specified time interval.

 ### Throttler Usage: